Medically Reviewed By

 A study recently published in the Annals of Thoracic Surgery detailed survival trends for each pleural mesothelioma surgery.
 One of the co-authors, Dr. Anne Tsao, is a renowned mesothelioma specialist at MD Anderson Cancer Center in Houston, Texas.

-Most patients in the study underwent EPP (66%), but the survival far favored P/D surgery.
+Most patients in the study underwent EPP (66%), but the survival favored P/D surgery.
 The lung-sparing option had a median survival of 22 months, compared to just 15 months for EPP.

 Multimodal and Intraoperative Treatments With P/D

-- Reduces side effects
+• Reduces side effects

-Two intraoperative therapies used with P/D are:
+Two intraoperative therapies used with pleurectomy/decortication are:

-- Hyperthermic intrathoracic chemotherapy (HITHOC)
+• Hyperthermic intrathoracic chemotherapy (HITHOC)

-- Intraoperative radiation therapy (IORT)
+• Intraoperative radiation therapy (IORT)

-What Happens During a Pleurectomy With Decortication?
+What Happens During a Pleurectomy/Decortication?

-7 Steps of Pleurectomy With Decortication for Mesothelioma
+7 Steps of Pleurectomy/Decortication for Mesothelioma

 The procedure, from the first incision to the last stitch, takes several hours:

-Incision — A thoracotomy incision is made from the patient’s back to under the pectoral muscle.
+1. Incision — The patient is carefully placed on their side so the surgeon has easy access to the chest.
+A thoracotomy incision is made from the patient’s back to under the pectoral muscle.
 This allows the surgeon to enter the chest cavity.
-The sixth rib is usually removed.
+The sixth rib is usually removed open that access.

-Parietal Pleurectomy — The parietal (outer) pleura is removed.
-Surgeons lay the patient on their side for easy access to the chest.
+2. Parietal Pleurectomy — The parietal (outer) pleura is removed.
 They also take out diseased tissue along the chest wall, diaphragm and pericardium.
 If the tumors have invaded an area that cannot be safely removed, the surgeon may stop the surgery.

-Cavity examination and lung repair — Doctors insert chest tubes to ensure the lung re-expands normally.
+7. Cavity examination and lung repair — Doctors insert chest tubes to ensure the lung re-expands normally.
 This also ensures proper drainage of the space where the pleura once was.

-Recovery Time After P/D
+Recovery Time After Pleurectomy and Decortication

 Inpatient P/D Recovery